HomeArticle

 The attack on the chip link is also full of the wisdom of game - playing and cooperation.

-As the leading enterprise in LED chips, Sanan Optoelectronics has a more than ten - year cooperation foundation with TCL, and the communication is often so efficient that "the chip layout can be determined in the morning, the driving requirements can be updated at noon, and adjustments can be made in the afternoon".
+As the leading enterprise in LED chips, Sanan Optoelectronics has a cooperation foundation of more than ten years with TCL, and the communication is often so efficient that "the chip layout can be determined in the morning, the driving requirements can be updated at noon, and adjustments can be made in the afternoon".

-To meet the brightness requirement of 10,000 nits, Sanan Optoelectronics was required to adjust one layer of the hundreds of layers of deposited epitaxial structure in the chip manufacturing process.
-However, chip manufacturing has extremely high requirements for purity and stability, and a slight structural change may affect the performance.
-From front - line operators to technical directors, everyone at Sanan Optoelectronics' first reaction after seeing the plan was: the technical direction is good, but I can't decide this.
+To meet the brightness requirement of 10,000 nits, Sanan Optoelectronics was required to make an adjustment to one layer of the epitaxial structure of hundreds of layers of deposition in the chip manufacturing process.
+Unfortunately, chip manufacturing has extremely high requirements for purity and stability, and a slight structural change may affect the performance.
+From front - line operators to technical leaders, everyone at Sanan Optoelectronics' first reaction after seeing the plan was: the technical direction is good, but I can't decide this.

-TCL's solution was direct and straightforward: for two consecutive months, the R & D director regarded Sanan Optoelectronics' factory as home, contacting engineers, department heads, and finally the general manager layer by layer.
+TCL's solution was direct and straightforward: for two consecutive months, the R & D director regarded Sanan Optoelectronics' factory as home, and gradually found the engineers, department heads, and finally the general manager.

-Fortunately, the result finally progressed as TCL envisioned.
-And this tough problem became the trump card for TCL, or the entire Chinese TV industry, to win the global flagship product - although the improvement of technology is usually proposed by a single enterprise, the optimization results of the final product can be shared by the whole industry.
+Fortunately, the result finally advanced as TCL envisioned.
+And this "hard bone" has become the trump card for TCL, or even the entire Chinese TV industry, to win the global flagship product - technological improvements are usually proposed by a single enterprise, but the optimization results of the final product can be shared by the entire industry.

 04 The Final Push: Restoring True Colors

-The omni - zoning solved the light - control accuracy, and the 10,000 - nit brightness broke through the brightness limit.
+The omni - zoning solved the accuracy of light control, and the 10,000 - nit brightness broke through the limit.
 TCL was on the verge of creating a flagship product.
-All that was left was the last key piece of the puzzle - stably restoring true colors.
+At this time, the last key piece of the puzzle was